MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ci-admin-data-retention-deletion.md

     > [!div class="mx-imgBorder"]
     > ![Select privacy option](media/ci-app-admin-settings-privacy.png "Select privacy option")

-5. In the **Delete agent data** section, select the seller for whom you want to delete the data and then select **Delete data**.
+5. In the **Delete agent data** section, select the agent for whom you want to delete the data, then select **Delete data**.

     > [!NOTE]
     > You can also you use the search option to find and select the seller.

-    In this example we are deleting the seller Robin Counts’s data.
+    In this example, we are deleting the agent Robin Counts’s data.

     > [!div class="mx-imgBorder"]
     > ![Select an agent to delete data](media/ci-app-admin-select-agent-delete.png "Select an agent to delete data")